Which Marketing Metrics Really Matter?

 - Timeframe and baseline metrics to measure against

 … and so on.
-Using this system, we suddenly find ourselves looking at just a handful marketing metrics that we propose will move the needle.
+Using this system, we suddenly find ourselves looking at just a handful of marketing metrics that we propose will move the needle.
 These are the metrics that, for this time period, we should be tracking.

 Finding the Right Metrics

 Finally, just remember that it’s more important to choose the right metrics as opposed to all the metrics.
-Your list could have seven marketing metrics, or three.
-It could be just one metric.